Use these self-assessment and career tools to find what jobs and careers are best suited to your skills and interests.

 Self-Assessment

 Assessing your values, aptitudes, skills, personality and interests by spending a little time to take tests and inventories centered around these traits will help you plan your future.
-Whether you are choosing a career, a major or a program of study, knowing more about yourself will help you navigate where you want to go in life.
-Self-Assessment and Aptitude Tests are available online, and in many cases are free.
+Whether you are choosing a career, a major or a program of study, knowing more about yourself will help you navigate where you want to go in life. are available online, and in many cases are free.

 Career Planning